 What’s a more magical way to end your first evening in Paris than by dining with a view of the Eiffel Tower as it sparkles?
-In season 1 (episode 2), Emily attends the Maison Lavaux perfume party at Cafe de l’Homme, a restaurant with truly magical views of the Iron Lady.
+In Season 1 (episode 2), Emily attends the Maison Lavaux perfume party at Café de l’Homme, a restaurant with truly magical views of the Iron Lady.
 It has since closed for private events only (maybe taking a cue from the show?), but fear not!
-If you’re looking for a restaurant with equally beautiful views of the Eiffel Tower, I highly recommend dining on the terrace at Girafe, just a few steps away.
+If you’re looking for a restaurant with equally beautiful views of the Eiffel Tower, terrace at Girafe, just a few steps away, is another fabulous option.

 Day 2: Explore Emily’s neighborhood

 Start the day at Emily’s local boulangerie, Boulangerie Moderne.
-Order a pain au chocolate (un pain au chocolate, s’il vous plait) and let the flaky, buttery goodness tickle your tastebuds.
+Order a pain au chocolat and let the flaky, buttery goodness tickle your tastebuds.

 Walk (don’t run) through Jardin du Luxembourg

 Just a few blocks from Emily’s apartment is Jardin du Luxembourg, one of the most beautiful gardens in Paris.
-Episode 2 of season 1 opens with Emily running through the park listening to French lessons.
-Spend some time walking through the gardens, people watching, and/or reading a book before exploring Saint-Germain-des-Pres.
-And if you’re looking for French lessons ahead of your trip, I highly recommend French is Beautiful.
+Episode 2 of Season 1 opens with Emily running through the park, listening to French lessons.
+Spend some time walking through the gardens, people watching and reading a book before exploring Saint-Germain-des-Prés.

 Lunch at Ralph’s for some comfort food